Revisiting and Expanding the IPv6 Periphery: Global-Scale Measurement and Security Analysis: Related Work

-\textbf{Target generation and prefix-aware refinement.} Another closely related direction studies how to generate promising IPv6 probing targets or refine the search space during scanning.
-Target generation algorithms have been extensively explored, and recent evaluations show that different TGAs vary substantially in responsiveness, stability, and measurement suitability across use cases~\cite{steger2023target}.
-Language-model- and learning-based approaches, including 6Former~\cite{liu20236former}, 6Vision~\cite{zhang20246vision}, and Gungnir~\cite{wei2025gungnir}, attempt to infer address patterns, fully responsive prefixes, or likely active regions from limited observations.
-Meanwhile, other works improve discovery by leveraging alternative probing primitives or address sources, such as subnet-router anycast probing~\cite{koch2025scanning}, NTP-based IPv6 scanning~\cite{klopsch2025time}, and Internet-wide subnet discovery with hierarchical refinement~\cite{zhou2025subrecon}.
-These studies collectively show that IPv6 scanning efficiency increasingly depends on prefix awareness, response guidance, and adaptive refinement of probing space, which is closely aligned with the design philosophy of our RGPS strategy.
+\textbf{Target generation and prefix-aware refinement.} Another direction studies how to generate promising IPv6 targets or refine the search space during scanning.
+Recent evaluations show that target generation algorithms vary substantially in responsiveness, stability, and measurement suitability~\cite{steger2023target}.
+Learning-based approaches, including 6Former~\cite{liu20236former}, 6Vision~\cite{zhang20246vision}, and Gungnir~\cite{wei2025gungnir}, infer address patterns, fully responsive prefixes, or likely active regions from limited observations.
+Other works improve discovery through alternative probing primitives or address sources, such as subnet-router anycast probing~\cite{koch2025scanning}, NTP-based IPv6 scanning~\cite{klopsch2025time}, and hierarchical subnet discovery~\cite{zhou2025subrecon}.
+Together, these studies show that IPv6 scanning increasingly depends on prefix awareness, response guidance, and adaptive refinement, which aligns with the design philosophy of RGPS.